figurenz/microsite-disability/about.md

 You'll find a range of data about Disabled people and disability issues, and resources to help you understand and use the data.

-Can't find what you're looking for?
+Can't find what you're looking for or have feedback for us on the site?
 Email us at <help@figure.nz> and let us know what you need.
+We especially welcome feedback on accessibility needs.

 ## Who made this?